-This unique and well-established program is now available through Ecampus in a hybrid format to be more accessible to students throughout the Northwest: 50 percent online and 50 percent via classroom meetings held two weekends each term in Salem, Oregon.
-Learn more.
+The Oregon State University Counseling Program and OSU Ecampus provide a 90-credit Master of Counseling (MCoun) program with an option in school counseling.
+This unique and well-established program is delivered through Ecampus in a hybrid format to be more accessible to students: 50 percent online and 50 percent via classroom meetings held two weekends each term in Corvallis, Oregon.

 Online practicum and internship courses during year 2 and 3 are synchronous, which require “live” online attendance during specific dates/times.

 OSU's master's program is focused on preparing you to utilize skills in individual and group counseling, consultation and system change, leadership, advocacy and action research to:

 Deliver comprehensive school counseling program services to all students

 The MCoun program is taught by renowned counseling faculty within OSU's College of Education.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), as well as Oregon's Teacher Standards and Practices Commission (TSPC).
 In addition, being a graduate of a CACREP program gives you a competitive career advantage and a greater chance for acceptance into a doctoral program in counseling.

 2022 Information Sessions

 OSU Counseling recognized for promotion of LGBTGEQIAP+ awareness and affirmation

 OSU Counseling was honored to receive the 2022 Counseling Program award from the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities.
 The award is presented to a program that has demonstrated a commitment to the promotion of LGBTGEQIAP+ awareness and affirmation, and will be presented at the national conference of the American Counseling Association this April.